-Residential infill on the subject lands is considered appropriate for intensification and affordable housing supply that aligns with the County's residential intensification targets that apply to "Housing options" and affordable housing.
+Residential infill on the subject lands is considered appropriate for intensification and affordable housing supply that aligns with the County's residential intensification targets.

 The proposed residential infill provides an opportunity to increase residential density within an existing neighborhood that is connected to public transportation and in proximity to public services.